 What is the cost?

 Every orchestra is different.
 It is important to Orchestrate Inclusion that the unique needs of your orchestra are met in all services provided.
-This includes matching your current discussion around EDIB to an appropriate learning experience, customizing the details of that experience and honoring the financial situation of your orchestra.
+This includes matching your current discussion around fairness, inclusion and belonging to an appropriate learning experience, customizing the details of that experience and honoring the financial situation of your orchestra.
 Please contact me (jessica@orchestrateinclusion.com) to set up a free, 30 minute call to discuss your needs and allow me to recommend a course of action for learning based on your needs.
 I will then be able to provide an initial quote to you for workshop cost.
 Please note that I am intent on ensuring that organizational budget and/or other financial restrictions do not keep an orchestra and its internal stakeholders from beginning the long-term work of learning.

-What happens after the workshop?
+What happens after the learning session?